aar0n100000/aar0n100000.github.io/_posts/2018-4-20-assignment3.md

 # MIDI
-Both lessons 5 and 6 are about working with MIDI mainly.

 ##### Overview
 ![overview](/Images/z7.png)
+Both lessons 5 and 6 are about working with MIDI mainly. both projects weren't too complicated each one consisted of about 3 different patches if i'm not mistaken.

 ##### Retro Synth
 ![overview](/Images/z1.png)
 Fist it asked for a 'Retro Synth' patch

 #####